MrGoonAndWatch/Goon-s-Blast/readme.md

 1. Clone this repository
 2. Install Unity 2021.3.10f1 or later (PUN 2 may no longer be supported past v2022.* of Unity)
 3. Install PUN 2 in your cloned repo & assign an App ID from your PUN account. ([Tutorial](https://doc.photonengine.com/pun/v2/demos-and-tutorials/pun-basics-tutorial/intro))
+4. Set up FMOD in your cloned repo. (tutorial will be linked at a later date)

 # License